rice-systems/embeddedpython/README.md

 You can find the Owl documentation, binaries and toolchains on our website at [embeddedpython.org](http://embeddedpython.org/).
-Most users should start there and only need the content on BitBucket if they're interested in porting or modifying Owl.
+Most users should start there and only need the content on GitHub if they're interested in porting or modifying Owl.
 If you have any questions about Owl, contact us at [twb@embeddedpython.org](mailto:twb@embeddedpython.org).